bbauska/UofM-Inter-with-JavaScript/readme.md

 ---
-UofMichigan-AdvStyling: University of Michigan - Advanced Styling with Responsive Design
+UofM-Inter-with-JS: University of Michigan - Interactivity with JavaScript
 ---

-<h2 align="center">Advanced Styling with Responsive Design</h2>
+<h2 align="center">Interactivity with JavaScript</h2>
 <br/>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ readme.md of uofm-inter-with-js ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->